| | Home | Ditchling Meeting | New to Quakers | Find Us | Links | Contact |

 Testimonies (the ways we try to live our lives).
 The

-Social Justice, Penal Reform.The other testimonies are Equality,
+Peace, Social Justice, Penal Reform.The other testimonies are

-Whatever the particular response, it comes (hopefully) from a sound
+response, it comes (hopefully) from a sound spiritual base.

-spiritual base.
-Quakerism is a way of "seeking the Truth" and early
+Quakerism is a way of "seeking the Truth" and early Quakers were

 The name "Quaker" was first used in 1650, when George Fox was brought before Justice Bennet of Derby on a charge of blasphemy.
 According to Fox's journal, Bennet "called us Quakers because we bid them tremble at the word of God", a scriptural reference (e.g., Isaiah 66:2, Ezra 9:4).
 Therefore, what began apparently as a way to make fun of Fox's admonition by those outside the Society of Friends became a nickname that even Friends use for themselves.